corda/corda/docs/source/running-the-demos.rst

 To run from the command line in Unix:

 1. Run ``./gradlew samples:irs-demo:deployNodes`` to install configs and a command line tool under ``samples/irs-demo/build``.
-2. Move to the ``samples/irs-demo/build`` directory.
+2. Move to the ``samples/irs-demo/build`` directory
-3. Run ``./nodes/runnodes`` to open up three new terminals with the three nodes.
+3. Run ``./nodes/runnodes`` to open up three new terminals with the three nodes
 4. Run ``./install/irs-demo/bin/irs-demo --role UploadRates``.
-You should see a message be printed to the first node (the notary/oracle/network map node) saying that it has accepted some new interest rates.
+You should see a message be printed to the first node (the notary/oracle/network map node) saying that it has accepted the new interest rates
 5. Now run ``./install/irs-demo/bin/irs-demo --role Trade 1``.
 The number is a trade ID.
-You should see lots of activity as the nodes set up the deal, notarise it, get it signed by the oracle and so on.
+You should see lots of activity as the nodes set up the deal, notarise it, get it signed by the oracle, and so on
-6. Now run ``./install/irs-demo/bin/irs-demo --role Date 2016-12-12`` to roll the simulated clock forward and see some fixings take place.
+6. Now run ``./install/irs-demo/bin/irs-demo --role Date 2016-12-12`` to roll the simulated clock forward and see some fixings take place

 To run from the command line in Windows:

-1. Run ``gradlew.bat samples:irs-demo:deployNodes`` to install configs and a command line tool under ``samples/irs-demo/build``.
+1. Run ``gradlew.bat samples:irs-demo:deployNodes`` to install configs and a command line tool under ``samples/irs-demo/build``
-2. Move to the ``samples/irs-demo/build`` directory.
+2. Move to the ``samples/irs-demo/build`` directory
 3. Run ``./nodes/runnodes.bat`` to open up three new terminals with the three nodes.
 4. Run ``./install/irs-demo/bin/irs-demo.bat --role UploadRates``.
-You should see a message be printed to the first node (the notary/oracle/network map node) saying that it has accepted some new interest rates.
+You should see a message be printed to the first node (the notary/oracle/network map node) saying that it has accepted the new interest rates
 5. Now run ``./install/irs-demo/bin/irs-demo.bat --role Trade 1``.
 The number is a trade ID.
-You should see lots of activity as the nodes set up the deal, notarise it, get it signed by the oracle and so on.
+You should see lots of activity as the nodes set up the deal, notarise it, get it signed by the oracle, and so on
-6. Now run ``./install/irs-demo/bin/irs-demo.bat --role Date 2016-12-12`` to roll the simulated clock forward and see some fixings take place.
+6. Now run ``./install/irs-demo/bin/irs-demo.bat --role Date 2016-12-12`` to roll the simulated clock forward and see some fixings take place

 To run from IntelliJ:

-1. Open the Corda project in IntelliJ and run the "Install" configuration
+1. Open the Corda project in IntelliJ and import the Gradle project
-2. Open the Corda samples project in IntelliJ and run the "IRS Demo: Run Nodes" configuration
+2. Run the ``IRS Demo: Run Nodes`` configuration to start three nodes.
+Once all nodes are started you will see several "Node started up and registered in ..." messages
-3. Run "IRS Demo: Run Upload Rates" to upload rates to the oracle.
+3. Run ``IRS Demo: Run Upload Rates`` to upload the new interest rates to the oracle
-4. Run "IRS Demo: Run Trade" to have nodes agree on a trade.
+4. Run ``IRS Demo: Run Trade`` to have the nodes agree on a trade
-5. Run "IRS Demo: Run Date Change" to run the fixings.
+5. Run ``IRS Demo: Run Date Change`` to roll the simulated clock forward and see some fixings take place

-In the "IRS Demo: Run Nodes" window you'll see a lot of activity when you run the trade and when you change the date.
+6. In the "IRS Demo: Run Nodes" window you'll see a lot of activity when you run the trade and when you change the date.
    The date change rolls the clock forwards and causes the nodes to agree on the fixings over a period.

 This demo also has a web app.
 To use this, set up the trades and then navigate to http://localhost:10005/web/irsdemo and http://localhost:10007/web/irsdemo to see each node's view of the ledger.